 When I was given the task of making appetizers for Thanksgiving last year, I was a little disappointed.
-I’m a pretty serious cook and when I wasn’t allowed to take a crack at the turkey I felt like I was being robbed.
-But nonetheless, I decided to use this opportunity to showcase my skills and make what I call “game food,” because on this particular Thanksgiving, my Washington Redskins were playing the Dallas Cowboys.
+I’m a pretty serious cook, and when I wasn’t allowed to take a crack at the turkey I felt like I was being robbed.
+But nonetheless, I decided to use that opportunity to showcase my skills and make what I call “game food” because on that particular Thanksgiving, my Washington Redskins were playing the Dallas Cowboys.

-With the game in mind, I thought about the typical football snacks: wings, pigs in a blanket, chips and salsa, etc. However, because it was Thanksgiving, I wanted to elevate my game food, which was how this Seafood Guacamole was born.
-I already make a great guacamole and I frequently pair avocados with seafood, so I thought the two would combine nicely in this dip.
-Plus my family happens to love seafood, so my guacamole was not only a hit but more people were asking for this recipe than they were for any other dish that was made for Thanksgiving Dinner.
+With the game in mind, I thought about the typical football snacks: wings, pigs in a blanket, chips and salsa, etc. Because it was Thanksgiving, however, I wanted to elevate my game food, which was how this Seafood Guacamole was born.
+I already make a great guacamole and frequently pair avocados with seafood, so I thought the two would combine nicely in this dip.
+Plus, my family happens to love seafood, so my guacamole was not only a hit but more people were asking for this recipe than they were for any other dish that was made for that Thanksgiving dinner.

-So I made sure I wrote my Seafood Guacamole recipe in time for another big game: Super Bowl 47!
-Whether you’re hosting or attending a Super Bowl party this year, I promise this dish will get more cheers then the game.
+I made sure to write down my Seafood Guacamole recipe in time for another big game: Super Bowl 47!
+Whether you’re hosting or attending a Super Bowl party this year, I promise this dish will get more cheers than the game.

 Ingredients (Makes about 6-8 servings)

-- 8oz can crabmeat, picked over for shells (lump or fin work, go for what’s cheaper)
+- 8 ozs. canned crabmeat, picked over for shells (lump or fin work, so go for whichever is cheaper)